Prepare now for the Shakyamuni Buddha Winter Retreat &

 Learning Lamrim—the stage of the path to awaken ing (gradual path)—is another important preparation.

-In each meditation session you will do some Lamrim meditation.
+In each meditation session you will do Lamrim meditation.
 This is a powerful way to gain insight into the Buddha’s teachings.
 Please read some lamrim books and think about and meditate on their contents.